DFreezy/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01.md

     - Describe your key interests related to your career.

-    I love to design web pages for landing pages, and portfolios
+    I love to design for landing pages, and portfolios, because it allows me to put a creative twist on what I design.

     - What values are important to you in a work environment?

-    When people are supportive instead of mean toward me, and also having my own space so I could focus.
+    When people are supportive instead of mean towards each other, and also having my own space so I could focus.

                                                     ### Part 2: Career Exploration Insights